 AimswebPlus Short K-8 • AimswebPlus is a supplemental web- based assessment, data management and reporting system, designed to determine risk and growth.
 Weekly/bi-weekly progress monitoring.
 This research-based program tracks student progress by providing benchmark assessments and progress monitoring assessments, supporting multi-tiered instructional models.
-It is designed to retrieve valuable, understandable data to identify at-risk students and to monitor progress and to differentiate. early, to monitor progress, and to differentiate and track targeted instruction.
+It is designed to retrieve valuable, understandable data to identify at-risk students early, to monitor progress, and to differentiate and track targeted instruction.

-^{} These assessments are those the school intends to administer during its second charter term.
+These assessments are those the school intends to administer during its second charter term.
 However, they are subject to modification in accordance with MDE guidelines and schedules and in order to meet the assessment needs of the school.
 Classroom assessments will also be developed as determined in order to meet student need.